casbin/hraft-dispatcher/README.md

 **In the development**

-- Add unit tests
-- Add integration tests
+- Add integration tests for dispatcher
-- Implement the snapshot base on bbolt
-- Implement the add/remove node

 ## Contribution